IntegerAlex/imager-viewer/README.md

-# Image Viewer
+# advance-image-viewer

-A simple image viewer with Gemini AI image editing integration.
+An opiniated imageviewer (its a viewer not editor) with AI.

 ![Application Screenshot](application.png)